Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like jp_lit_prune_cache or jp_lit_list_cache.
-The description lacks context for optimal usage.
+No guidelines on when to use this tool versus alternatives like jp_lit_prune_cache.
+The description implies deletion but gives no context on prerequisites or suitability.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.